As a business owner, creating a strong brand identity is essential for standing out in a crowded market.

 This includes specifications for color values, such as HEX codes or Pantone numbers, as well as rules around which colors should be used together and how much of each color should be used.

-Ebook: The Ultimate Guide To Branding Styles
+Ebook The Ultimate Guide to Branding Styles (1) (1)

 Everything about color psychology in branding and how to build a successful brand identity for your business.